1v17/CS7180_final_project/dev_log/ebbinghaus-memory-implementation.md

 1. Create `memory_scheduler.py` with mode awareness and configurable intervals:
    - Only start background tasks in "ebbinghaus" mode
-   - Disable all scheduling in "perfect" mode
+   - Disable all scheduling in "standard" mode
    - Use `maintenance_interval` from config for update frequency
    - Allow dynamic mode switching without restart
    - Support different intervals for testing (short) vs production (long)